jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 As a kid, I helped my family clean office buildings.
 My simple role was to pick up the garbage and blue bins.
 It was straightforward.
 Years later, when working at a big office, the cleaners were short-staffed for a few weeks.
 Management spent hours meeting about and discussing the "garbage problem" instead of just wrapping it up (pun intended) and moving on.

 The Industrial Age only had mechanical tools.
-Although they are increasingly Mass producing clothes, cars, newspapers needed lots of people handling the machines and thus lots of managers.
+Mass producing clothes, cars, newspapers needed lots of manpower and thus lots of managers.
 However, today software can now replace much of that managerial work and let workers coordinate with each other directly.

 <div style='position:relative; padding-bottom:calc(76.67% + 44px)'><iframe src='https://gfycat.com/ifr/ObedientNiftyBlackbear' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/obedientniftyblackbear">via Gfycat</a></p>